2022 Kansas abortion referendum: Analysis

 Analysts noted that the "No" option outperformed Biden's vote share in the 2020 presidential election in every county, and won in several suburban counties where Trump had won a majority in 2020.

 There had been initial fears that holding a referendum alongside statewide primaries (rather than the general election) would suppress turnout, but this ultimately did not happen.
-The Topeka Capital-Journal reported that Democratic primaries were less contentious and many Democratic candidates ran unopposed, meaning that Democrats would otherwise be unlikely to vote in the primaries.
+The Topeka Capital-Journal reported that Democratic primaries were less contentious, and many Democratic candidates ran unopposed, meaning that Democrats would otherwise be unlikely to vote in the primaries.
 The turnout of nearly 50% exceeded a 36% turnout predicted by Secretary of State Scott Schwab a few days before the referendum, extrapolating from factors such as past turnout data.
-He also acknowledged that the ballot measure "has increased voter interest in the election."
-The turnout rate was nearly double that in the 2018 primary election and nearly two-thirds of that in the 2020 general election Voter turnout set a Kansas record for primary elections, with the referendum increasing political mobilization.
+He also acknowledged that the ballot measure "has increased voter interest in the election".
+The turnout rate was nearly double that in the 2018 primary election, and nearly two-thirds of that in the 2020 general election.
+Voter turnout set a Kansas record for primary elections, with the referendum increasing political mobilization.

-Sarah Smarsh, writing in The New York Times after the referendum was defeated, argued that "Kansas remains a beacon of liberty within the region," consistent with its history of being a "Free state" and extending women's suffrage before the Nineteenth Amendment to the United States Constitution required that.
+Sarah Smarsh, writing in The New York Times after the measure was defeated, argued that "Kansas remains a beacon of liberty within the region", consistent with its history of being a "Free state" and extending women's suffrage before the Nineteenth Amendment to the United States Constitution required that.
 The term "Free-stater" has particular resonance in Kansas due to the history of conflict over slavery there.

+A 2024 study in American Politics Research found that the referendum, which took place alongside a primary election, "mobilized an electorate that had more women and young people, fewer Republicans, and more first-time voters than a normal primary".